Linreg-gmx-net/easy-ca/README.md

 * Root and Intermediate CA keys are always encrypted
 * Only one level of Intermediate CA is supported
 * Client and Server certificates have a 730-day lifetime
-* Client and Server certificates have 2048-bit RSA keys
+* Client and Server certificates have 4096-bit RSA keys
 * Client and Server keys are never encrypted
-* There is no wrapper for renewing certificates
+* There is a wrapper for renewing certificates